sandftae/devstack/COMPATIBILITY.md

 ## 🏗 Infrastructure Details

 ### PHP-FPM
 The PHP containers are built on **Alpine Linux** to keep the footprint small.
-They include critical Magento extensions pre-installed:
+They include critical Adobe Commerce extensions pre-installed:
 * `bcmath`, `gd`, `intl`, `mysqli`, `pdo_mysql`, `soap`, `xsl`, `zip`, `sockets`.
 * **Xdebug 3** is included and enabled by default.
 It can be toggled via the `.env` file:
   * set ``XDEBUG_ENABLED=false``